 In most cases you must consent in writing to have your credit report given out.
 But there are exceptions:

-- If you have applied for a loan and the lender did not get your written consent to check your credit, the lender may still contact the credit reporting agency in order to approve your loan.
-In this case the lender must let you know in writing that they will check your credit, and must give you the name and address of the credit reporting agency within 10 days of requesting the credit check.
-This same rule applies to a potential employer, landlord, insurer or other authorized recipient of a credit report.
+- If you have applied for a loan or other credit and you did not give your written consent to check your credit, the creditor may still contact the credit reporting agency.
+In this case the creditor must let you know that they will check your credit, and must give you the name and address of the credit reporting agency within 10 days of requesting the credit check.
+This rule applies to a potential lender, employer, landlord, insurer or other authorized recipient of a credit report.

 Other than the exceptions listed here, no other person is authorized to obtain the information held by a credit reporting agency without your written consent, and a credit reporting agency is not allowed to sell, lease or give the information contained in your file other than to another credit reporting agency.

-Q - Can the government access information in my credit file?
+Can the government access information in my credit report?

 Yes.
 But the lender may refuse to give you a loan or credit without that information.

-Q - What information might a credit reporting agency have about me?
+Information a credit reporting agency might have about you

-Your credit file may contain information about your:
+Your credit report may contain information about your: